How Often to Post Shorts

 Frequency becomes realistic when assembling a draft doesn’t take half a day.
 In Shorts, winners make versions: two starts, two endings, two lengths — and keep the best.
 If drafts assemble quickly (voiceover, subtitles, music, background), you can post more often without feeling stuck in endless editing and find a formula that holds attention faster.

-Telegram bot will open — build a video in a minute and instantly test edits.
+Studio will open — build a video in a minute and instantly test edits.